Feirell/performance-test-runner/README.md

 ## teardown and setup

-Since this package uses the benchmark module you can use a teardown-test-teardown lifecycle.
+Since this package uses the benchmark module you can use a setup-test-teardown lifecycle.
 You can provide those by supplying more than one function to the `speed` call.
 Be aware that the behavior of the test changes when you provide the setup or the teardown.

-Benchmark will concat the code in the teardown, setup and teardown functions with the `Function` function, which changes the context of the code which results in the break of the closure scope.
-Which means that you can not use anything which you defined outside of one of the three functions.
+Benchmark will concat the code in the setup, test and teardown functions with the `Function` function, which changes the context of the code which results in the break of the closure scope.
+This means that you can not use any identifier defined outside of one of the three functions.

-As shown in this example you need to import / require you external functions inside the setup function to use that again.
-To help your IDE / TypeScript with this behavior you can use `var` since it does not raise a syntax exception when you redeclare and identifier.
+As shown in this example you need to import / require your external functions inside the setup function to use them again.
+To help your IDE / TypeScript with this behavior you can use `var` since it does not raise a syntax exception when you redeclare an identifier.

 <!-- USEFILE: examples\setup-teardown.ts; str => str.replace(/\.\.\/src/g, 'performance-test-runner/lib').replace(/performance-test-runner\/lib\/performance-test-runner/,'performance-test-runner') -->
 ``` ts